 B Vitamins

-- In children and adults with a genetic mutation affecting folate metabolism, various studies found folate supplements decrease symptoms of treatment-resistant depression. ⁷ ⁸
+- Folate supplements have reduced symptoms in children and adults with a genetic mutation that affects folate processing, especially in cases of treatment-resistant depression. ⁷ ⁸

-- A 2019 study found that Vitamin B6 alongside other nutrients (including tryptophan and nicotinamide) was help to help improve depression in young adults. ¹⁰
+- A 2019 study found vitamin B6, along with nutrients like tryptophan and nicotinamide, helped reduce depression in young adults. ¹⁰

 Vitamin D

-- Since Vitamin D can help reduce inflammation, regulate mood, and protect us from neurocognitive dysfunction, some studies suggest it can be used in battling depression. ¹²
+- Vitamin D can reduce inflammation, support mood regulation, and protect brain health.
+Some studies suggest it may help treat depression. ¹²

-- A 2020 study discovered that an injection of 300,000 IU of vitamin D was able to significantly help those diagnosed with depression alongside a vitamin D deficiency. ¹³
+- A 2020 study found that a high-dose injection of vitamin D (300,000 IU) significantly improved symptoms in people diagnosed with depression. ¹³

 Omega-3 Fatty Acids

-- A 2020 randomized control trial found that omega-3 fatty acids greatly improved depressive symptoms in women that were either pregnant or postpartum. ¹⁴
+- A 2020 study found that omega-3 supplements significantly improved depressive symptoms in pregnant and postpartum women. ¹⁴

 N-acetylcysteine (NAC)

-- One study found that people with depression are at a higher risk of developing increased levels of cytokines (an inflammatory).
-In turn, NAC can help act as an anti-inflammatory and reduce depression symptoms. ¹⁸
+- One study found that people with depression often show higher levels of cytokines, which are linked to inflammation.
+NAC may help reduce this inflammation and ease symptoms. ¹⁸

 Magnesium